weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex2_Test_Hybrid_Deployment.md

     -   the email you sent from Allan Yoo to Alex Wilber that was received into Alex’s Junk Email folder (note the **Status** of this email, which is **FilteredAsSpam**)

-    -   the reply that you sent from Alex Wilber back to Allan Yoo

 22. Close this **Exchange admin center** tab (for the New Exchange admin center) in your Edge browser.

 23. In the Edge browser session, close the tab displaying Allan Yoo’s Outlook